- Decatur, 940-627-3107, www.decaturtx.org

 Bartush Land and Cattle Company

 The Bartush Family has been running cattle along the banks of the Red River for over 30 years.
-This well managed ranch provides a wide variety of habitat for native wildlife.
+This well-managed ranch provides a wide variety of habitat for native wildlife.
 Over the years the mighty Red River has taken its share of Bartush land and given back acres of sand in return.
 This natural process of accretion and deposition provides for a constantly changing landscape of riparian habitats, providing some of the best wildlife viewing opportunities north Texas has to offer.
 The sand banks along the river provide habitat for nesting Least Terns.
 During winter, look for waterfowl and Bald Eagles.
-Listen for Indigo and Painted Buntings along the forest edge and Dickcissels in the open grasslands.
-Greater Roadrunners and Wild Turkey are often seen.
+Listen for Indigo and Painted Buntings along the forest edge and Dickcissel in the open grasslands.
+Greater Roadrunner and Wild Turkey are often seen.
 Traveling up from the river and onto the drier mesas, visitors are treated to a fantastic view of the river stretching out of site in both directions.
-Look for spring migrants on the brushy hillsides and Lark Sparrows on the dry mesas.
+Look for spring migrants on the brushy hillsides and Lark Sparrow on the dry mesas.
+Lodging available for individuals or groups.

 Miss Kitty's Bird & Bath offers an excellent escape from the bustle of city life.
 The newly refurbished house was the homestead of the Felty family for almost 100 years.
 The caring hands of the Walter family have restored the house to its original glory.
-Visitors can relax in a quiet country setting and listen to the wind blowing through the grass, the constant turning of the windmill, and the characteristic whistle of the Northern Bobwhite.
-Habitats on the ranch include streambeds and ponds, hardwood forest, and open grasslands.
-Check along the stream for Green Herons and the occasional Wood Duck or watch overhead for the aerial antics of Mississippi Kites chasing Widow Skimmers and Halloween Pennant dragonflies in the treetops.
-In the uplands, look for Eastern Meadowlarks and Lark Sparrows and check the numerous wildflowers for butterflies such as Viceroy and Queen.
-Try your luck at catching bass and catfish at the old fishing hole or hike over 300 acres to catch sight of deer and Wild Turkeys.
+Visitors can relax in a quiet country setting and listen to the wind blowing through the grass, the constant turning of the windmill and the characteristic whistle of the Northern Bobwhite.
+Habitats on the ranch include streambeds and ponds, hardwood forest and open grasslands.
+Check along the stream or at the 20-acre lake for Green Heron, Wood Duck and other water fowl, or watch overhead for the aerial antics of Mississippi Kites chasing Widow Skimmers and Halloween Pennant dragonflies in the treetops.
+In the uplands, look for Eastern Meadowlark and Lark Sparrow and check the numerous wildflowers for butterflies such as Viceroy and Queen.
+Try your luck at catching bass and catfish at the old fishing hole or hike over 650 acres to catch sight of deer and Wild Turkey.

 LBJ National Grasslands